Analysis | There is a dormant Trump vote. The best place to look probably isn’t Facebook memes.

 This is a minefield for campaigns and pollsters alike.
 How do you capture support from infrequent voters who are suddenly spurred to go vote?
 How do you even assess if that’s a likely outcome?
 How do you determine if that would actually make a significant difference.
 As elections loom, pollsters focus on likely voters because, well, they’re likely to vote.
 Belaboring the point, infrequent voters don’t vote very often, by definition, so assuming they’ll all turn out this time is a risky proposition.
 (This problem arises perennially with young voters, who always seem like they’re on the brink of rushing to vote and then always seem not to.
 Yes, there are exceptions; no need to email me.)

 The Post’s Lenny Bronner dug into voter registration and election survey data to try to determine how many voters there are in the country whom Trump might be able to rely on if he could get them to the polls.
-The model Bronner developed, explained in all of its complexity at the bottom of this post, moves currently registered voters into four buckets: those who likely voted for Trump in 2016, those who likely would have if they’d voted, those who likely voted for Hillary Clinton and those who likely would have.
+The model Bronner developed, explained in all of its complexity at the bottom of this piece, moves currently registered voters into four buckets: those who likely voted for Trump in 2016, those who likely would have if they had voted, those who likely voted for Hillary Clinton and those who likely would have.

 The upshot?
-There may be 8 million Trump potential voters in states he could conceivably have flipped in 2016 but who didn’t turn out to vote.
+There may be 8 million potential Trump voters in states he could conceivably have flipped in 2016 but who didn’t turn out to vote.
 He might have won states like Colorado, Delaware, Maine, Nevada, Virginia if — and this is a massive if — every one of his possible voters came out to vote and Clinton’s didn’t.

 Our point here isn’t that this is likely to happen, but it does serve as a reminder that there is a big pool of voters who mostly aren’t captured in polling and who, if the campaign can get them to vote, could make a significant difference in the outcome of the race.

 Again, though, some important caveats.
 The first is that campaigns often don’t spend a lot of energy and money trying to turn out infrequent voters because, again, they aren’t as likely to vote.
-The Republican convention throwing out a barrage of arguments for Trump and against Biden was, in part, an effort to spur some of those infrequent voters to show up in November.
+The Republican convention throwing out a barrage of arguments for Trump and against Democratic nominee Joe Biden was, in part, an effort to spur some of those infrequent voters to show up in November.
 It’s unlikely that they’ll similarly focus a lot of time on this group as the election approaches, given the urgency of turning out people who are more likely to cast a ballot.

 The second caveat is that Democrats, too, will be trying to turn out the people who didn’t show up for Clinton in 2016.
 There were 4.4 million voters who supported Barack Obama in 2012 who stayed home four years later, a group that is heavily non-White and heavily young.
-According to Bronner’s model there are about 12.8 million voters who would likely have supported Clinton who didn’t vote, enough to win 17 states that Trump did if (big if) all of those voters had turned out and Trump’s hadn’t.
+According to Bronner’s model, there are about 12.8 million voters who would likely have supported Clinton who didn’t vote, enough to win 16 states that Trump did if (big if) all of those voters had turned out and Trump’s hadn’t.

-If every voter turned out in every state and voted the way Bronner’s model expects, Clinton would have won Michigan, as well as Florida, Georgia, North Carolina and Pennsylvania, all of which were essentially Clinton-leaning ties once the model of actual turnout is applied.
+If every voter turned out in every state and voted the way Bronner’s model expects, Clinton would have won Michigan, as well as Florida, Georgia, North Carolina and Pennsylvania, the latter four of which were essentially Clinton-leaning ties once the model of actual turnout is applied.
 (Why didn’t Wisconsin, one of the closest states, flip?
 It’s less racially diverse.)

 Here’s what the model shows, if you’re curious.

 It is absolutely the case that there will be voters spurred to vote this year by things they read on Facebook from conservative and right-wing commentary sites.
-But you probably already did the math: The 8 million voters mentioned above is four times the number of people who watched Fox on any given day in the first quarter of the year that, itself, is a bigger audience than what Shapiro’s getting.
+But you probably already did the math: The 8 million voters mentioned above is four times the number of people who watched Fox on any given day in the first quarter of the year that, itself, is a bigger audience than what Shapiro’s likely getting.

 And that’s just in theoretically flippable states.
-Overall, Bronner’s model figures there are about 30 million probable Trump supporting voters who didn’t vote in 2016.
+Overall, Bronner’s model figures there are about 30 million probable Trump-supporting voters who didn’t vote in 2016.
 That’s the “silent” group that Trump’s team is trying to figure out how to mobilize, and it’s a group that almost certainly swamps Shapiro’s regular audience.

 It’s also about 10 million voters smaller than the group that would likely have supported Clinton in 2016.

-Lenny Bronner contributed to this article.
+Lenny Bronner contributed to this report.

 How the model works: To estimate the potential number of additional voters for either candidate, we need to estimate the probability that an individual voter would have voted for Trump or Clinton.
 We do this using a multilevel regression and post-stratification model (MRP), which we feed data from the Cooperative Congressional Election Study (CCES).
 This study, conducted after every major election, asks more than 50,000 people who they voted for and records their demographic attributes.
-Using those responses we estimate the probability of having voted for Trump/Clinton for every registered voter in the United States, using their gender, race, age and location (down to a county level).
+Using those responses, we estimate the probability of having voted for Trump/Clinton for every registered voter in the United States, using their gender, race, age and location (down to a county level).

 The specific type of model lets us infer behavior of similar groups, even if we don’t have enough data.
-Say we have a lot of responses from African American women in Jefferson County, Alabama aged 30-45, so we have a pretty good estimate of the probability that an individual in that group voted for a candidate.
-At the same time, not enough Black women in that age group answered the survey in Pickens County, Alabama.
-Using the probability for African Americans women in that age group, generally, the probability of people in Alabama generally, and even the probability of people in the South, generally to have voted for Trump/Clinton, we can infer the probability of the group we are missing data for in particular.
-After having estimated this probability for each subgroup (over 3000 population subgroups in Alabama alone), we apply our probability estimates to the number of registered voters in each subgroup, using a national voter file, provided by L2.
+Say we have a lot of responses from African American women in Jefferson County, Ala., aged 30-45, so we have a pretty good estimate of the probability that an individual in that group voted for a candidate.
+At the same time, not enough Black women in that age group answered the survey in Pickens County, Ala.
+Using the probability for African American women in that age group, generally, the probability of people in Alabama, generally, and even the probability of people in the South, generally, to have voted for Trump/Clinton, we can infer the probability of the group we are missing data for in particular.
+After estimating this probability for each subgroup (over 3,000 population subgroups in Alabama alone), we apply our probability estimates to the number of registered voters in each subgroup, using a national voter file, provided by L2.

-For example, we estimate that white men between the ages of 18-29 in Autauga County, Alabama had a 20% chance of voting for Clinton and we also know there are 415 such registered voters.
-So if every registered voter in the U.S. had turned out, Clinton would have received an additional 83 voters.
+For example, we estimate that White men between the ages of 18-29 in Autauga County, Ala., had a 20 percent chance of voting for Clinton, and we also know there are 415 such registered voters.
+So if every registered voter in the United States had turned out, Clinton would have received 83 voters and Trump would have received the other 332.